cgracedev/MVC_Python_1/README.md

 # Pure python MVC design pattern example #

+Copied from pahaz:master.
+Will be tweaked as needed for learning.
+Don't copy mine as it probably won't work :)

 Example of the `MVC` (Model View Controller) design pattern on the pure Python.
 Writen for the "Use Python in the Web" course of the `IMKN` (Institute Mathematics and Computer Science) at the `UrFU` (Ural Federal University) in